truist/reveal.js/slides/LEDs/LEDs.md

 ## Legacy component #2: 3-way bulbs

-* 3-way incandescent bulbs actually have two filaments, and the fixture (the switch) routes electricity differently depending on the mode you are in?
+* 3-way incandescent bulbs actually have two filaments, and the fixture (the switch) routes electricity differently depending on the mode you are in.

+* It's binary!
 (00, 01, 10, 11)

 * 3-way LEDs exist, based on the same idea.